Trump's Cruel Ban On Transgender People In the Military Is An Attempt To Save His Base

 Just as Donald Trump is experiencing an unexpected backlash from his conservative base of supporters for his withering attacks on his attorney general, Jeff Sessions, comes his tweetstorm in which he says he will mercilessly ban transgender people ― who’ve been serving openly in the military since President Obama lifted the ban on open service last year ― from serving any longer.

-This brutal, authoritarian act against an embattled minority, men and women who are serving their country dutifully and honorably, coming right now was not a coincidence.
+This brutal, authoritarian act against an embattled minority, men and women who are serving their country dutifully and honorably, coming at this particular moment, is not a coincidence.
 It reveals how Trump will throw the most vulnerable people under the bus when he feels cornered and threatened ― and make no mistake, he is feeling very threatened right now.

 Trump has been pummeling Sessions ― not for the job he’s doing as attorney general in carrying out horrific policies on issues such as immigration and civil rights, but for having recused himself in the Russian collusion investigation early on.
 His rantings have shown that Trump is clearly very worried about what the special counsel, Robert Mueller, has found or will find.
 He’s infuriated that Sessions isn’t “protecting” him, and blames that rather than his own firing of FBI director James Comey as the reason why the special counsel was appointed.